KatherineMichel/church-website-and-marketing-on-a-budget/takeaway.md

 # Takeaway

-## What the Church Can Learn from Google Trends, Upworthy and The Bible App
+## What the Church Can Learn from Google Trends, Upworthy, and The Bible App

 The church should not aspire to be exactly like Upworthy or to copy The Bible App.
 However, the success of Upworthy and The Bible App provides important clues about how the United Methodist Church can stay relevant.
 There is still a market for religious and "uplifting" content.
 However, the messenger that stays relevant is increasingly the one that adapts to changes in today's modern lifestyles.
 The church may need to repackage its message and how the message is delivered if it is to continue to compete for the public's attention.